dotnet/spark/deployment/README.md

 #### Using [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html)

-> **Note:** This approach Allows submission ONLY to cluster that gets created on-demand
+> **Note:** This approach allows submission ONLY to cluster that gets created on-demand

   1. [Create a Job](https://docs.databricks.com/user-guide/jobs.html) and select *Configure spark-submit*.
   2. Configure `spark-submit` with the following parameters: